jumanjiman/docker-eiffelstudio/README.md

 - [tito](https://github.com/dgoodwin/tito) for building RPMs
 - All dependencies needed for the above to be self-sufficient

-This Docker container enables you to safely experiment with EiffelStudio in an isolated environment that does not impact the packages on your host.
+This Docker image enables you to safely experiment with EiffelStudio in an isolated environment that does not impact the packages on your host.
 The container is completely self-sufficient and isolated from your host OS.
 You can [throw away the container](https://github.com/jumanjiman/docker-eiffelstudio/tree/readme#cleanup) when you're done experimenting.

-I built this container so that I can quickly build [wd](https://github.com/jumanjiman/wd) on any host that has Docker installed.
+I built this image so that I can quickly build [wd](https://github.com/jumanjiman/wd) on any host that has Docker installed.

 ## Recommended usage